JamesSweetJones/abYdraw/README.md

 VH.a(8:13)- CH1(9:14){1}-H(10:3){2}-CH2(11:4)-CH3(12:5) |
 VL.a(13:8)-CL(14:9){1}`

-Full documentation of AbML is available on the [AbML Documentation](http://www.bioinf.org.uk/abs/abml/).
+Full documentation of AbML is available on the AbML web site: [AbML Documentation](http://www.bioinf.org.uk/abs/abml/).

 ### 2. Installing and Executing

 ##### Command Line Interface

-abYdraw has a Command Line based interfaced which may be accessed by executing the script with suitable arguements.
+As well as a graphical interface, abYdraw has a Command Line based interface which may be accessed by executing the script with suitable arguments.

 usage:
 `python abYdraw [options]`